What's so great about linen?

 In Europe, Linen became especially popular in medieval times and remained in fashion until the industrial revolution when spinning machines and North America’s cotton plantations made cotton a more affordable material.

 Never entirely falling out of fashion, in the past few decades Linen has experienced a resurgence in popularity with many people looking for ethical fashion choices in sustainable fabrics.
-These days flax is grown and manufactured into linen all over the world, with the highest quality fabrics considered to be from Irish, Belgian and Italian mills.
+These days flax is grown and manufactured into n all over the world, with the highest quality fabrics considered to be from Irish, Belgian and Italian mills.